Next to Lead

 - Education and insights on AIA’s leadership path

-- Specialized trainings from expert speakers, including monthly in-person workshops
+- Specialized training from expert speakers

 - Development of association volunteer and professional leadership skills